Aryan-Garg/Image-Forgery-Detection/README.md

 ### Problem Statement:

-Vision Systems can be fooled with various input side attacks like using physical printed(2D/3D) photos of another person for facial security recognition models.
-Some other systems use liveliness of the person (blinking, twitching etc.) so people use cut-out masks to counter that.
-The task is to detect authentic images from manipulated ones.
-Manipulations could include noise perturbations, slices, merging, composites, copied segments, in-paintings, out-paintings ( GANs ;) ) and other processing techniques available at any open-source image editing software like GIMP.
+Vision Systems can be fooled with various input side attacks like using algorithms like content-aware fill and PatchMatch, Content-Aware Healing, Clone-Stamp, Inpainting, Alpha-matting, seam carving etc. OR simple physical printed(2D/3D) photos of another person for facial security recognition models.
+The task is to *detect authentic images from algorithmically manipulated* ones.

 **TL;DR**